naorlivne/parse_it/README.md

 By default parse_it will look for the configuration options in the following order & will return the first one found:

-* cli_args - command line arguments that are passed in the following format ``--key value``
+* `cli_args` - command line arguments that are passed in the following format ``--key value``
-* env_vars - environment variables
-* envvars - alias for env_vars
+* `env_vars` - environment variables, you can also use `envvars` as an alias for it
-* json - JSON formatted files, any file ending with a .json extension in the configuration folder is assumed to be this
+* `json` - JSON formatted files, any file ending with a .json extension in the configuration folder is assumed to be this
-* yaml - YAML formatted files, any file ending with a .yaml extension in the configuration folder is assumed to be this
+* `yaml` - YAML formatted files, any file ending with a .yaml extension in the configuration folder is assumed to be this
-* yml - YAML formatted files, any file ending with a .yml extension in the configuration folder is assumed to be this
+* `yml` - YAML formatted files, any file ending with a .yml extension in the configuration folder is assumed to be this
-* toml - TOML formatted files, any file ending with a .toml extension in the configuration folder is assumed to be this
+* `toml` - TOML formatted files, any file ending with a .toml extension in the configuration folder is assumed to be this
-* tml - TOML formatted files, any file ending with a .tml extension in the configuration folder is assumed to be this
+* `tml` - TOML formatted files, any file ending with a .tml extension in the configuration folder is assumed to be this
-* conf - INI formatted files, any file ending with a .conf extension in the configuration folder is assumed to be this
+* `conf` - INI formatted files, any file ending with a .conf extension in the configuration folder is assumed to be this
-* cfg - INI formatted files, any file ending with a .cfg extension in the configuration folder is assumed to be this
+* `cfg` - INI formatted files, any file ending with a .cfg extension in the configuration folder is assumed to be this
-* ini - - INI formatted files, any file ending with a .ini extension in the configuration folder is assumed to be this
+* `ini` - INI formatted files, any file ending with a .ini extension in the configuration folder is assumed to be this
 * configuration default value - every configuration value can also optionally be set with a default value
 * global default value - - the parser object also has a global default value which can be set